How to be a Good Roommate

 4. Maintain Friendship

-You will most likely be living with your roommate for the entire school year, so you’ll want to share more than just a space.
+You will most likely be living with your college roommate for the entire school year, so you’ll want to share more than just a space.
 Make an effort to respect each other and get to know each other outside of your room; learn about their major, passions, and hobbies.
 This can look like movie and game nights, weekly brunch at one of the vibey spots in town, or going to campus events together.
-If you have more than one roommate, be intentional about spending time with each of them.
+If you want to know how to be a good roommate to more than one roommate, be intentional about spending time with each of them.
 Find a way to extend your friendship beyond your dorm room so that you can bond by choice and not just by convenience.

 5. Give it Time